 - You can now enter a custom device name, cancel the rename, or revert the name of the device to its original name.

-IMPORTANT NOTE: For this device nickname to be used when logging events using the Intuiface Analytics feature, you need to upgrade your players to a version 6.1.2 or above.
+IMPORTANT NOTE: For this device nickname to be used when logging events with the Intuiface Analytics feature, you must use Player Version 6.1.2 or later.

-Limitation for Player on all but Windows platform : Device nicknames are lost when uninstalling and re-installing Player.
+Limitation for Player on all platforms but Windows: Device nicknames are lost when uninstalling and re-installing Player.

 The list of monitored devices can be sorted using a variety of criteria, all located along the right-hand side of the Players view in the Share and Deploy console.